This is a rough draft of the first four chapters (don’t panic, they are really short!) of this new book that I hope to

 At eight o’clock her alarm woke her from a deep sleep.
 Her first thought was, “I forgot to ask him.
 How much did he lose?”

 Diana Gascoigne halted her car in front of the ancient family retreat Ville Gascoigne, and steeling herself, grabbed her weekend bag and crossed the gravel drive to the front door.
 That her mother had been looking out for her was clear as both she and the butler, Greeley, opened the door to Diana.

 ‘Hello Mummy, hello Mr Greeley.’
 She sent a beaming smile in the direction of the butler who winked at her and relieved her of bag and jacket.
 Her mother was not in the least deceived by the attempt at cheerfulness.

 ‘Oh Di, darling!
 Are you all right?
 Oh you’ve lost so much weight!
-I’m so glad you’re here.’
+I’m so glad you’re here, come in, come in.’
 She swept her into a tight hug.
 Tears threatened, and Diana pulled herself out of her mother’s grip, turning away to fuss with her handbag.

 ‘Gosh it was a horrid drive down,’ she began, and concocted a story about a fictitious traffic jam just outside London.
 She just needed something, anything, to talk about.
 Anything other than why she was here and what had happened.

 ‘You look so pale, dear, and so thin!
 I’m sure you girls don’t eat properly.
 Come into the drawing room.
 Your father’s off somewhere with his cronies, said he’d be back later.’